 The Host Friend Program matches you with a local community member to provide you with a smoother transition to UW – Eau Claire and American culture.
-Upon arrival, you will be greeted by your Host Friend and spend 2-3 days in their home and maintain a relationship with them through at least your first semester.
-This program is a wonderful opportunity for international students to connect with the Eau Claire community, practice English, make friends, and share culture!
+This program is a wonderful opportunity for international students to connect with the Eau Claire community, practice English, make friends, and share your culture!
 To be matched with a Host Friend, you must submit an online student profile by the deadline.

 Application Priority Dates: